The High Call of Holiness in All Things

 First, it’s the power of true Christian charity.
 Charity, or love, overwhelms the evil one and renders him powerless in our lives.
 Selflessness, sacrifice, humility, faith, truth, etc., are among the most powerful weapons in our battle.
 The evil one does not know what to do with these.
 We do not necessarily have to engage in some sort of dramatic spiritual warfare to do battle.
 Simply love God and live that love in your daily life and you will, in a sense, be casting out demons left and right!
 We will have the victory in our Christian living because God will take care of all the rest.
 It’s His mission and He is the one summoning and sending us.
 So do not be afraid to follow His lead!

-Lord, give me the love, courage and strength I need to live out Your divine plan.
+My summoning Lord, give me the love, courage and strength I need to live out Your divine plan.
 I hear You summoning me and I choose to respond with generosity.
 I willingly accept the authority of that grace into my life so that You can accomplish all that You desire.
-Jesus, I trust in You!
+Jesus, I trust in You.

 The Effects of a Guilty Conscience